 Sanctioned tanker with LNG cargo passes via Suez Canal, data shows

-The Pioneer tanker, sanctioned by the United States over its links to Russia-sourced liquefied natural gas (LNG), has passed through the Suez Canal with an LNG cargo, LSEG data showed.
+The Pioneer tanker, sanctioned by the United States over its links to Russia-sourced liquefied natural gas (LNG), has passed through the Suez Canal with an LNG cargo, LSEG data showed on Monday.

 The source of the LNG and Palau-flagged Pioneer’s destination were not immediately clear.
 The tanker is registered to Zara Shipholding Co, which has offices in Dubai and India’s Mumbai.